760ceb3b9c0ba4872cadf3ce35a7a494/ipodhax/README.md

 IMG1 is an image format used by non-iOS iPods based on the S5L CPU ([there are a lot of them](https://freemyipod.org/wiki/Hardware)) and some early iOS devices.

-newer [IMG2](https://www.theiphonewiki.com/wiki/S5L_File_Formats#IMG2) and [IMG3](https://www.theiphonewiki.com/wiki/IMG3_File_Format) formats were used in newer iOS devices, and the [IMG4](https://www.theiphonewiki.com/wiki/IMG4_File_Format) format lives on in iOS and Apple Watch devices to this day. however non-iOS iPods (classic, nano, and shuffle) continued to use the IMG1 format. starting with the 4th generation nano, a newer 2.0 version of IMG1 is used, which this code implements.
+newer [IMG2](https://www.theiphonewiki.com/wiki/S5L_File_Formats#IMG2) and [IMG3](https://www.theiphonewiki.com/wiki/IMG3_File_Format) formats were used in newer iOS devices, and the [IMG4](https://www.theiphonewiki.com/wiki/IMG4_File_Format) format lives on in iOS and Apple Watch devices to this day. however non-iOS iPods (classic, nano, and shuffle) continued to use the IMG1 format, and starting with the 4th generation nano a newer 2.0 version of IMG1 is used, which this code implements.

 *see https://freemyipod.org/wiki/IMG1 for technical details!*